olwethunciza/fraud-detection-prevention-sys/README.md

 ## Project Overview

 The Fraud Detection and Prevention System aims to enhance the security of financial transactions by implementing advanced algorithms to detect and mitigate fraudulent activities in real-time.
-This document outlines the architectural design and components of the system.
+This document outlines the architectural design and components of the system using AWS services.

 ### Objectives